Nagael/scc23-repro/README.md

 Please note some information at:
 [https://github.com/nagael/scc23-repro](https://github.com/nagael/scc23-repro).

-The main content of the Reproducibility Challenge is already known by all the teams;
-details of the requirements can be found on the \href{https://discourse.studentclustercompetition.us/}{Discourse server of the challenge}.

 ## Additional requirements for the Reproducibility Challenge

 The main content of the Reproducibility Challenge is already known by all the teams;